Circle Economy, Ellen MacArthur Foundation release new findings in Davos

 Today’s hugely wasteful, take-make-dispose economy has created urgent and growing negative social and environmental problems.
 These complex global challenges require new skills and capabilities in design, business, systems thinking and data science to address.

 Artificial intelligence deals with models and systems that perform functions generally associated with human intelligence, such as reasoning and learning.
-As an emerging megatrend, AI is predicted to add an extra USD 13 trillion to global economic activity by 2030.
+As an emerging megatrend, AI is predicted to add an extra US$13 trillion to global economic activity by 2030.

 Applied within a circular economy framework, AI offers new and unique abilities that can accelerate a shift towards a regenerative system fit for the future: